jim-fx/plantarium/ARCHITECTURE.md

 <img src="design/architecture.svg" width="100%"/>

+This Repository is split into several packages, which are manage with pnpm, and bundled using vite.

-## Components
+## Modules

 ### [ProjectManager](frontend/src/components/project-manager)

-The project manager is responsible for loading/storing/uploading projects.
+The projectmanager is responsible for loading/storing/uploading projects.

 ### [Settings](frontend/src/components/settings-manager)